natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-14A%20Early.md

 * 6 x AIM-54A Phoenix missiles
 * 14 x 250 lb LDGP Mk 81 bombs (3,500 lb total)
 * 14 x 500 lb LDGP Mk 82 bombs (7,000 lb total)
+* 14 x 500 lb Mk 82 AIR bombs (7,000 lb total)
 * 4 x 1,000 lb LDGP Mk 83 bombs (4,000 lb total)
+* 4 x 1,000 lb Mk 83 AIR bombs (4,000 lb total)
 * 4 x 2,000 lb LDGP Mk 84 bombs (8,000 lb total)
 * 16 x Zuni Mk32 Mod 0 ATAP rockets
+{{Navigation-End}}

 The F-14A is the first aircraft in game to have access to Active Radar Homing missiles with internal navigation.
 While it is mostly used for air defense and anti-air duties, it holds decent ground pounding abilities that are nothing new to American pilots.
 The F-14A has access to a wide variety of weapon selections due to having 'Custom Loadouts' feature.
 Depending on the needs of the pilot, one can carry different loadouts for different needs.

 The F-14A comes with three options for missiles: short-ranged AIM-9H Sidewinders, medium-ranged AIM-7F Sparrows, and long-range AIM-54A Phoenixes.